 Laboratories of Power: Public Policy, Organized Interests, and Interdependence in American Federalism

 State governments are now key policymakers in important areas including energy, education, labor, and criminal justice, so understanding the politics of public policy requires grappling with federalism as an institution.
-My book-style dissertation, Laboratories of Power: State Policy, Interest Groups, and Interdependence in American Federalism, focuses on how federalism structures change in the political economy over time.
-It amends and expands the classic logic of states as “laboratories of democracy.”
-The notion of laboratories of democracy proposes that successful state policy experiments diffuse across the federal system due primarily to mechanisms of learning and healthy competition.
+My dissertation, Laboratories of Power: State Policy, Interest Groups, and Interdependence in American Federalism, focuses on how federalism structures change in the political economy over time.
+It amends and expands the classic logic of states as “laboratories of democracy,” which suggests that successful state policy experiments diffuse across the federal system due primarily to mechanisms of learning and healthy competition.
 Drawing from the policy feedback literature, I argue that this perspective misses a crucial element of what state policy reforms do— which is to shape the political power of coalitions of organized interests active in the broader federal system.
 State-level reforms that benefit particular organized interests also strengthen them politically.
 These interests, in turn, often have an economic incentive to apply their newfound strength to seek to propagate reforms.
 Like learning and competition, the policy feedback effects I study can drive policy diffusion—but the core mechanisms and central actors (organized interests) are different, with different implications for those seeking to change public policy over the long term.